 When she’s not getting out the vote, you can find her at the Fillmore or Independent, playing with her Australian Shepherd Luna, or biking around town.
 She also volunteers at the San Francisco SPCA!

-Eytan first became aware of Headcount in June of 2004, when he drove down from Boston to B.B.
+Eytan first became aware of Headcount when he drove down from Boston to B.B.
 Kings in NYC to record one of the first Headcount Benefit concerts at which his favorite band, moe., was going to play.
 A passionate music lover, taper, and activist since his days in college, he has been trying to combine his two passions of music and political action ever since.

-After moving to Seattle in 2005, he met Laura Scalet at a show in 2006 and signed up to volunteer then and there.
-Volunteering for many concerts starting in the 2006 election cycle, Eytan was a frequent resource and earned volunteer of the month in January of 2010 and then Volunteer of The Year in 2012, winning him a spot on Jam Cruise.
+After moving to Seattle, he signed up to volunteer then and there.
+Volunteering for many concerts, Eytan was a frequent resource and earned many accolades including Volunteer of the Month, Volunteer of the Year and a spot on Jam Cruise.

-After years of “Sitting on the Sidelines” he decided to become a co-team leader for Seattle in March of 2014, nearly 10 years after he 1st became aware of Headcount!
+After years of “Sitting on the Sidelines” he decided to become a co-team leader for Seattle nearly 10 years after he first became aware of Headcount!

 In his day job Eytan is a computer programmer with specialization in educational and entertainment software.

 Alexandria Bertges started volunteering with HeadCount at Electric Forest 2016.
 She loves combining her passions for civic engagement and music through HeadCount!
 She works for Oakland University in positions that focus on sustainability and campus health.
 At OU she’s getting two B.A.s in International Relations and Latin American Studies with a focus on Global Justice and Sustainability.
 She loves getting involved in any way that increases political accessibility to those who need extra help or motivation to get involved so beyond HeadCount she also does work on her campus and with communities in Detroit.